curiousoffice/playbook/README.rst

 Metrics
 ~~~~~~~

-These are the metrics designed by the squad, classified by principle.
+These are the metrics designed by the squad classified by principle.

-Metrics marked with ▲ increase, the ones marked with ▼ decrease.

-Each principle needs to be represented by a single value, to do so a primary
-metric is defined and identified in bold.

 Reliability
 ^^^^^^^^^^^